CleverCase/ember-bootstrap-controls/README.md

 - `todayHighlight` - Highlights the current date on calandar UI.
 - `format` - Format for date.
 Defaults to 'mm/dd/yyyy'.
 - `changeDate` - The changeDate action is triggered when the selected date changes.
+- `srOnly` - Boolean srOnly class to the label for screen readers.
+This hides the label, but still allows screen readers/computers to read the label by keeping it in the DOM.
+If it is desirable to hide the label, set this to `true`.

 ---